 In an ideal world, they should have moved to a house near me 10 years ago, because it would have been easier to settle and meet new people.
 But we all tend to think, ‘Oh, I’m fine.
 That can wait.’
 And then suddenly you have to do it.”

-Before you choose accommodation in sheltered housing, it’s a good idea to think through the practicalities, costs and ...
+Before you choose accommodation in sheltered housing, think through the practicalities, costs and legal issues.